efrecon/sshd-cloudflared/README.md

 2. Setup a Docker volume unique for your local user, in order to facilitate using that container as a VS Code [remote](#vs-code).
-3. When called without arguments, the wrapper will collect your `git` email and name and try using though to look for your GitHub handle using the [search] API.
+3. When called without arguments, the wrapper will collect your `git` email and name and try using them to look for your GitHub handle using the [search] API.
 4. Start a Docker container in the background with either the GitHub handle discovered above, or the remaining arguments, as is.